 Note: This post comes from Nazarenes Exploring Evolution, a project from BioLogos’ Evolution and Christian Faith grants program.
 The website, exploringevolution.com, and the post below, is one of the first products from the ECF program.

-Despite having been raised since birth in the Church of the Nazarene, I never encountered the ideas of Young Earth Creationism until I was almost 17.
+Despite having been raised since birth in the Church of the Nazarene, I didn’t encounter the ideas of Young Earth Creationism until I was almost 17.
 That’s not to say that my church teachers accepted evolution, but none of them seemed to have a problem with the age of the earth.
 Much has changed in our church during the last 40 years.

-“There seems to be no possible way to avoid the conclusion that, if the Bible and Christianity are true at all, the geological ages must be rejected altogether.”3
+“There seems to be no possible way to avoid the conclusion that, if the Bible and Christianity are true at all, the geological ages must be rejected altogether.”[ii]

 After high school, I enrolled at Olivet Nazarene University.
 Initially, I had no goal in mind other than possibly studying science.
 I was placed in the Chemistry program and spent the first year getting required courses out of the way.
 One of those required courses was Old Testament Bible, during which I frequently argued with the professor whenever ideas were presented that didn’t support a literal reading of Genesis or a Creation event only 6,000 years ago.
 By the end of my freshman year, I felt led to change my major to a combined Geology-Chemistry degree.
 I had always loved collecting minerals, rocks, and fossils and dreamed of a career where I could travel to remote mountains and wild places.
 But geology also presented another challenge.
 I had heard that the geology professor didn’t necessarily believe the earth was young.